 The trust receipts of the company are covered by a first legal charge on certain inventories.

-Certain bank overdraft and trust receipts of a subsidiary were secured by:
+Certain bank overdraft and trust receipts of a subsidiary are secured by:

 - a.
-Corporate guarantees from the company and a related party of a subsidiary; - b.
-Fresh joint and several guarantees from related parties of the subsidiary; and - c.
-Equitable assignment of proceeds from certain projects of the subsidiary.
+Corporate guarantees from the company and a related party of a subsidiary; and - b.
+Fixed deposit pledged (Note 19)